Why Youth Don’t Vote: Differences by Race and Education

 Differences between White Youth and Youth of Color

-Youth of color also had more trouble locating their polling place by a significant margin, with 39% saying that it was “very” or “somewhat” difficult to determine where to vote, versus 27% of white youth.
+Youth of color were also more likely to say that the line at their polling places was too long.
 This difference is noteworthy because, in the lead-up to the 2016 elections, some counties in Southern states where elections were formerly regulated by the Voting Rights Act began systematically closing polling places, according to a report from the Leadership Conference Education Fund.
 As the report explains, shuttering voting locations is a “particularly common and pernicious tactic for disenfranchising voters of color…who may be less likely to have access to public transportation or vehicles, given continuing disparities in socioeconomic resources.”
 As one example, the ACLU recently threatened to sue election officials in a predominantly black county in Georgia for a plan to close seven of its nine polling places for this year’s midterms.
-This survey seems to reinforce the disparate impact of making it tougher to find your polling place.

-Even youth of color who may have found the polling place were significantly less likely to vote because they lacked the means to get there or couldn’t afford to spend time in long lines.
-Thirty-eight percent of youth of color said that lacking transportation played a minor or major role, whereas just 27 percent of young white nonvoters said the same.
-Moreover, youth of color were more likely to be dissuaded from by long lines at the polls: 30% said it was a minor or major factor, whereas just 25% of white youth cited this reason.
+Youth of color were also more likely to say they didn't vote because they lacked the means to get there.
+Thirty-five percent of youth of color said that lacking transportation played a minor or major role, whereas just 27 percent of young white nonvoters said the same.

 As asked in the survey, these describe what young people identified as “minor or major factors” that led them not to vote.